claranet/spryker-base/README.md

 If you are looking for more deep dive information how this docker image works internally, please take a look at [our docs/ directory](docs/README.md).

+    This project is in ALPHA stage and will eat your children!

 # Overview